Compliance assessment and reponses

 The Danish Gambling Authority is obligated to publish responses under the AML Act on our website.

-Responses are all decisions made by the Danish Gambling Authority on orders, reprimands, and decisions to report a gambling operator to the police.
-The publication must appear from the Danish Gambling Authority’s website for 5 years after the release.
+Responses are all decisions made by the Danish Gambling Authority, including orders, reprimands, and decisions to report a gambling operator to the police.
+The publication must appear from the Danish Gambling Authority’s website for 5 years.